wyhaines/docs-test/docs/learn/tce/overview.md

 ## Unlimited Scalability

-The [Probabilistic Secure Reliable Broadcast](/learn/tce/psrb) (PSRB), the broadcast primitive powering the TCE, enforces consistent delivery of certificates **without the need for a classic BFT protocol** where known participants synchronously exchange messages to decide as a group on some data.
+The [Topos Reliable Broadcast](/learn/tce/trb) (TRB), the broadcast primitive powering the TCE, enforces consistent delivery of certificates **without the need for a classic BFT protocol** where known participants synchronously exchange messages to decide as a group on some data.
 This makes the TCE network **much more scalable** than common consensus-based blockchains that are inherently limited by a quadratic message complexity and as such cannot expand by more than a few hundreds or thousands of consensus participants.
-Indeed, the PSRB's per-node message complexity is logarithmic in the size of the network (the total message complexity is quasilinear), making the TCE network extremely scalable.
+Indeed, the TRB's per-node message complexity is logarithmic in the size of the network (the total message complexity is quasilinear), making the TCE network extremely scalable.

 ## Asynchrony

-Topos's PSRB is fully **asynchronous**, and as such, is not vulnerable to adversaries arbitrarily delaying messages in order to slow down correct participants and thus break the correctness of the protocol.
+Topos's TRB is fully **asynchronous**, and as such, is not vulnerable to adversaries arbitrarily delaying messages in order to slow down correct participants and thus break the correctness of the protocol.
 This broadcast primitive allows agreement to be reached without any time bound on message transmission, and doesn't halt to wait for synchronization between participants.

 :::tip
 **Causal ordering**, **unlimited scalability**, and **asynchrony** are key differentiators which, all combined, result in a **simpler**, **more efficient**, and **more robust** protocol than total order broadcast- and consensus-based solutions.